Alliance Public Library is a rural popular materials library serving the area residents of Alliance, NE, population 8,139.

 The Alliance Public Library will provide resources and services in a variety of formats that will assist cardholding patrons and guests to meet the informational, cultural, recreational, and educational needs of the entire community in an atmosphere that is welcoming, respectful and professional.

-We are proud to offer patrons over 37,000 physical items that include books, movies, children’s themed backpacks, crafting supplies, and kitchen and catering items, the majority of which can be checked out and enjoyed at home with the use of an Alliance Public Library card.
-In additional to our physical materials, patrons have access to our vast collection of digital ebooks, audioboooks and magazines.
-Our collection may be browsed online at https://alliancelibrary.org/catalog/
+We are proud to offer patrons over 38,000 physical items that include books, movies, children’s themed backpacks, crafting supplies, and kitchen and catering items, the majority of which can be checked out and enjoyed at home with the use of an Alliance Public Library card.
+In additional to our physical materials, patrons have access to our vast collection of digital ebooks, audioboooks and magazines available through the Libby App.
+Our collection may be browsed online at https://alliancelibrary.org/catalog/.

 Overview of Additional Services